Art and Design Workshops for 16 to 18 Year Olds

 This course has been devised to help young art students strengthen their portfolios and develop their work.
 Through a personal project, you will be encouraged to engage with experimentation and generation of ideas, which will be supported by a sound grounding in art and design principles.

 Students are free to approach their project in the way they choose.
-In the past this included painting, drawing, photography, illustration, costume design or mask making.
+In the past this included painting, drawing, photography and illustration.

 You should expect to find the focused studio atmosphere an inspiration.
 Some use this experience of art school in order to help them decide on future study choices.
 Advice on how to produce a portfolio of artwork and its presentation will be available.